 Consumers take prescription or over-the-counter drugs to treat or prevent a condition.
 Like others who rely on them, you expect the medicines you take to be safe for consumption.
 Sadly, this is not always true.
 Often, the drugs people trust to make them better can end up causing even more harm.

 If you or a loved one has been hurt taking a certain medication, consider consulting a Hanover County dangerous drugs lawyer.
 Experienced legal counsel can empathize with your circumstances and help you seek legal recovery.
-Reach out to a skilled attorney to learn about the nuances of a personal injury lawsuit.
+Reach out to a skilled personal injury attorney to learn about the nuances of a civil lawsuit.

 Medications, whether prescribed or over-the-counter, are often the focal point of product liability lawsuits.
 Multiple rigorous phases of research and testing, sometimes over a decade or more, go into the launch of a new drug, as mandated by the United States Food and Drug Administration’s (FDA) regulations.